Combined Task Force 150

 Combined Task Force 150 (CTF-150) is a multinational coalition naval task force working under the 34-nation coalition of Combined Maritime Forces and is based in Bahrain established to monitor, board, inspect, and stop suspect shipping to pursue the "war on terror" and in the Horn of Africa region (HOA) includes operations in the North Arabia Sea to support operations in the Indian Ocean.
 These activities are referred to as Maritime Security Operations (MSO).

 Countries presently contributing to CTF-150 include Australia, Canada, Denmark, France, Pakistan, Japan, Germany, the Netherlands, the United Kingdom and the United States.
 Other nations who have participated include Italy, India, Malaysia, New Zealand, Portugal, Singapore, Spain, Thailand and Turkey.
-The command of the task force rotates among the different participating navies and is currently led by KSA.
+The command of the task force rotates among the different participating navies and is currently led by the Pakistan Navy.
 The task force usually comprises 14 or 15 ships.
 CTF-150 is coordinated by the Combined Maritime Forces (CMF), a 33-nation coalition operating from the US Navy base in Manama, Bahrain.